 It’s no secret that Norway is one of our favourite countries in the world.
 It has held a special place in my heart since I first travelled to Bergen about 14 years ago to visit a friend I’d met while living in Spain.
 I have since returned to see her marry the love of her life and to meet her children.
 Norway now feels a little like a second home.
-For our close friends who live there, but also for its breathtaking natural landscape and the enviable outdoor culture that comes with it.
+For our close friends who live there, but also for its stunning natural landscape and the enviable outdoor culture that comes with it.
 I expect this love affair will last a lifetime.
 I hope these Norway photos will spark your own love affair with this breathtakingly beautiful country.

 Bergen is my friend Mariann’s home which means not only have I been there a few times, I have got to experience a lot of what it has to offer with each new visit.
 What I loved most about our last visit was when The Hubby took to the fields for a hike.
 We hiked from Mount Ulriken to Mount Fløyen and it was an incredible day.